 Mac: ⌘ + Shift + N

 Your cookies are cleared each time you open an incognito window.
-Remember to open a new window on each new flight search.
+Remember to open a new window on each new search for cheap flights.

 3/ Be flexible with your travel dates.

 Depending on the time of year, some dates are more expensive than others.
 Public holidays and school holidays will be the biggest variable on the pricing.